gabequinto/CCC410F22-GabeQuinto/docs/topics/service_project.md

 ### Preselected Project
 ------
-My second topic idea is to complete one of the service projects that is offered by one of the professors at Champlain College.
-I have not selected a specific topic yet however one that I am interested in is building targets for Devin Padens Ethical Hacking classes.
+My second topic involves creating a golang program that functions as a triage kit as well as a CIS Security Benchmark compliance checker.
+This program will be able to ssh into a remote system, transfer either the triage or benchmark bash script, run that script, and exfil all of the relevant data back to the base machine.

 ### Why?
 ------
-I have this chosen as my second project idea because I was having trouble coming up with what I would like to pursue as a capstone project.
-I am interested in building vulnerable targets for Ethical Hacking because Ethical Hacking 1 was one of my favorite classes I have taken at Champlain College and helping to build targets for it would help me gain more knowlege of ethical hacking techniques and vulnerabitlites as well as providing boxes for my colleges to practice on.
+I have this chosen as my second project idea because I have never been great at programing and this seems like a good project to get me moving in the right direction.
+As for why I chose Golang, this was a recommendation by a professor at Champlain College.

 ### Objectives
 ------
-The objectives of this project would be set forth by the professor I am doing this for.
-However if I do take on the project set forth by Devin, the objectives would be to:
-* Research new vulnerabilites that are being discovered
-* Build a vulnerable virtual machine that can be deployed on Cyber.Local for the ethical hacking 1 class
-* Document all of my work so that the build is recreatable
-* Any other objectives that Devin would give me
+The objectives for this project are as follows:
+* Create a go program that is able to ssh into remote machines
+* transfer a file from base machine to remote machine
+* run script on the remote machine
+* transfer all relevant data back to base machine
+* parse the data into a format that is very easy to read

 ### Constraints
 ------
-Again, any constraints would be set by the professor I am completing this project for.
+The only constriant I can see as of now is simply my inexperience in programming.